oluwoleeo/hackerbay-interview-backend/README.md

 ##  API endpoints
 The base URL for the endpoints is *http://localhost:8080/api/vl/user*

 +   **/login**
-        This endpoint takes a username and password pair and return a JSON object containing the user's unique token
+    This endpoint takes a username and password pair and returns a JSON object containing the user's unique token

 +   **/patchjson**
     This endpoint takes a JSON object and JSON patch object and returns an updated JSON object to the user

 +   **/generatethumbnail
     This endpoint takes a valid image URL and the desired image format and responds with a thumbnail of the image to the user.

 The Swagger API documentation is available on http://localhost:8080/api-docs